 - a.
-Lift the SMP Expansion Module by its handle and use the finger relief to hold the SMP module steady. - b.
+Lift the SMP Expansion Module by its handle and use the finger relief to hold the SMP Expansion Module steady. - b.
 Being careful not to damage the components on the center plane, place the SMP Expansion Module into the server. - c.
 Release the handle and slide the SMP Expansion Module toward the center plane until it stops.

 d.
 Rotate the SMP Expansion Module locking levers forward until the SMP Expansion Module is securely fastened in place.
-Refer to the following illustration.
+See the following illustration.

-- e.
-Install the retention bracket. - Note: If there are two SMP Expansion Modules installed in your server, you must install the retention bracket for each of the SMP Expansion Modules.
-Be sure to install the bottom retention bracket first, then repeat steps 2a through 2e for the top SMP Expansion Module.
+e.
+Install the retention bracket.

+- 1) If there are two SMP Expansion Modules installed in your server, you must install the retention bracket for each of the SMP Expansion Modules.
+Be sure to install the bottom retention bracket first, then repeat steps 2a through 2e for the top SMP Expansion Module. - 2) If the server is going to shipped or moved over a long distance, you must reinstall the shipping thumbscrews.